 Party in Cusco

-I didn’t part in Cusco at all, although it turns out it is quite the place to do so.
+I didn’t party in Cusco at all, although it turns out it is quite the place to do so.
 You could keep it simple with a beer at the highest Irish pub in the world (Paddy’s Irish Pub) or dance the night away (Mama Africa), there is something for you to enjoy a fun night out.
-Just make sure your acclimated to the altitude first because a hangover at altitude is a different kind of beast!
+Just make sure you’re acclimated to the altitude first because a hangover at altitude is a different kind of beast!

 This Cusco itinerary has a little bit of everything for you.
 You can eat great food, learn about ancient civilizations, and take care of yourself.
 As always pick and choose what suits your travel style.
 You can combine these activities in any way you see fit.
 Enjoy your time in Cusco, it’s a beautiful city and the people are very friendly.
 You’ll love it!